November 3-4, 2023

 Ed credits the dependability of the Pratt & Whitney engine with helping to save his life.
 In this iconic photo, Ed revisited his old air base in Belgium two years ago and found the gravesite of his roommate who was shot down.

-Joe Cooper served in the Navy as a gunner’s mate
+Served in the Navy as

 Joe Cooper served in the Navy in the Pacific.
 In the battle of the Leyte Gulf, Joe was a gunner’s mate on the Escort Carrier Ommaney Bay.
 He helped shoot down a Japanese “Betty” bomber.
 Then a kamikaze “Betty” plane crashed into the flight deck and exploded.
 Joe remembers dumping ammunition overboard when the order came to abandon ship.
 He jumped 65 feet into shark infested waters.
 He survived 5 hours in the water before being picked up by boats from the USS Minneapolis.